 Pam Ferderbar was born and raised in Wisconsin, the only child of two loving but quirky parents who fostered her creativity by setting a place at the table for Pam’s imaginary friend, Dokka.
 After graduating Marquette University with a B.S. in Journalism, Pam worked at Ferderbar Studios, the family advertising photography business where she honed her skills as a TV commercials director, and was paid to play with imaginary friends called actors.

-After completing a novel based on the novella Feng Shui and Charlotte Nightingale, Pam returned to Wisconsin in 2013.
+After returning to Wisconsin in 2013, Pam completed a novel based on the novella Feng Shui and Charlotte Nightingale, which was published by Henschel/Haus in 2016.
 Pam’s father Tom Ferderbar, a student of the great Ansel Adams and a master photographer himself, tutors Pam in the art of photography.
 Pam and her friend Dokka continue to play.

-To view Ferderbar photography visit these sites:
+To view the Ferderbars’ photography visit these sites:

-www.pamelaportraits.com (images contain nudity)
+pamelaportraits.com (images contain nudity)